 Each application is acknowledged automatically by the system within 24 hours.
-If an acknowledgement is not received within 48 hours of applying, candidates should immediately contact the Defence Forces Recruitment Section at: 01 8042556/2555 or 021 4864732 or e-mail recruitment@defenceforces.ie
+If an acknowledgement is not received within 48 hours of applying, candidates should immediately contact the Defence Forces Recruitment Section at: 01 8042556 e-mail recruitment@defenceforces.ie.

 Likewise, if an applicant's email address should change, the onus is on the applicant to make contact with the Defence Forces Recruitment Section immediately advising them of the change of email.
-Candidates wishing to be assessed through Irish must make this request known to the Defence Forces Recruitment Section.